PanCakeConnaisseur/user_backend_sql_raw/README.md

     - *dbHost* is optional and defaults to `localhost`
     - *dbPort* is optional and defaults to `5432`
     - the rest is mandatory
 2. **queries** that this app will use to query the db.
-This will be passed verbatim to the [prepare()](http://php.net/manual/en/pdo.prepare.php) method of a PDO object.
+These will be passed verbatim to the [prepare()](http://php.net/manual/en/pdo.prepare.php) method of a PDO object.

 The queries use named parameters.
-You have to use the exact names as shown in the example, e.g. to retrieve a hash for a user `getPasswordHashForUser` will be used.
+You have to use the exact names as shown in the example, e.g. to retrieve the hash for a user `getPasswordHashForUser` will be used.
 Put your custom SQL query there but use `:username` where you are referring to the username of the user trying to login.

 ## Queries
 - the query `userExists` should return a boolean.
 See the example on how to do this properly.